Yoav666s/dnd-wiki/collections/_classes/nornfeld/magician/main.md

 **Fire Play.** You can replace one of your attacks with a burst of flame on a creature within 5 feet of you.
 Expend a number of Trickery dice equal up to your Charisma modifier (minimum of 1), rolling them.
 The target must make a Dexterity saving throw.
 On failure, it takes fire damage equal to the total rolled and starts burning.
 On success, it only takes half damage.

 **Smoke Cloud.** As a bonus action, you can expend a Trickery die, rolling it.
-You create an X-foot-radius sphere of harmless smoke centered on you, where X is the number rolled times 5.
+You create an 20-foot-radius sphere of harmless smoke centered on you.
 The sphere spreads around corners, and its area is heavily obscured.
-It lasts until the end of your next turn or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.
+It lasts a number of rounds equal to the number rolled or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

 ## Performative Strikes
 Starting at 11th level, when you make a weapon attack or unarmed strike, it deals additional damage equal to your Charisma modifier.